 Guinea-Bissau Human Rights

-The United Nations assessed Guinea-Bissau's human rights record under the Universal Periodic Review process.
-The United Nations Human Rights Council's final report was adopted in September.
-The government of then President, Malam Bacai Sanha rejected five recommendations, including those related to impunity of the armed forces for human rights violations.
+The United Nations assessed Guinea-Bissau's human rights record under the Universal Periodic Review process in 2010.
+The government of then President, Malam Bacai Sanha, rejected five recommendations, including those related to impunity of the armed forces for human rights violations.
 It did, however, support a commitment to the criminalization of female genital mutilation after a promised public education campaign.
-In November, the government ratified the International Convention on the Elimination of All Forms of Racial Discrimination and the International Covenant on Civil and Political Rights.
+In June 2012, a law was passed to end the practice.